yescomment/oh-airtableformulae/README.md

 ## Line-by-line annotation

+Using `WEB- Day 2 End Times` as example

 ```
 IF({Saturday End Time (Open Access)},
   // if event is Open Access, we assume just one time range per day